quintet-sdr/demo-soc/reports/GalievNguenZavadskii_report.md

 ![image](/assets/wazuh_master.jpg)

-Therefore, we increased our understanding in DevSecOps field.
+Therefore, we increased our understanding in DevSecOps and SOC field.

 ## Setup